 Trick or Treat: How Sugar Affects Your Brain–Gut Axis

-Halloween may come once a year, but for your brain and gut, sugar overload can leave lasting effects.
-While a few sweets are harmless, regularly consuming high amounts of sugar can disrupt your gut microbiota, increase inflammation, and impair cognitive performance.
+Halloween may come once a year, but for your brain and gut, sugar overload can have noticeable effects.
+While a few sweets are harmless, regularly consuming high amounts of sugar can disrupt your gut microbiota, increase inflammation, and affect cognitive performance.

 The Gut–Brain Connection in a Sweetened World